Skip to content

 Course Breakdown

-• Introduction to acrylic painting materials and processes.
+Introduction to Acrylic painting materials, techniques and processes.

 Week 4: Landscape & Expressive Techniques